What to Bring to Camp

 We strongly recommend campers bring all of their belongings in a backpack.
 Please don't worry if the backpack is heavy — campers don't have to carry it around all day.

-• Reusable water bottle, labeled with your child's name
+• Reusable water bottle, labeled with your child's first and last name

-• All campers should come to camp fully sunscreened.
+• All campers should come to camp fully sunscreened if they do not have swim as their first activity.

 • Campers will reapply sunscreen at approximately 10:30am, 12:30pm, and 2:30pm daily.

-• Lunch, if not using the Lunch Box service
+• Lunch, if not registered for Lunch Box

-• We recommend a reusable lunch box, and it is very important to label it with your camper's name.
+• We recommend a reusable lunch box, and it is very important to label it with your camper's first and last name.

 • Lunches are kept with the campers until lunch time, so include ice packs as appropriate.